MLMogford/MLMogford.github.io/_posts/2022-08-17-maximising-sensitivity-at-fixed-specificity.md

 ## Training with Optimisation Constraints
-As a way to circumvent the non-decomposable issue, [8] restricts the ranking to a particular threshold and optimises Sensitivity and Precision using a lower and upper bound surrogates
+As a way to circumvent the non-decomposable issue, [8] restricts the ranking to a threshold and optimises Sensitivity and Precision using a lower and upper bound surrogates

 &nbsp;